-Gain your BEng by learning on industry 4.0 manufacturing systems training facilities to prepare yourself for a future in engineering.
-This degree apprenticeship has been designed to prepare students for the dynamic manufacturing engineering environment.
-It will provide the core engineering and management skills for learners to apply directly in their workplace.
+Apprentices learn on industry 4.0 manufacturing systems and gain a BEng upon successful completion.
+This degree apprenticeship has been designed to prepare learners for the dynamic manufacturing engineering environment.
+It provides the core engineering and management skills for learners to apply directly in their workplace.

-Manufacturing Engineering is a continually changing field where increasing competition, automation and industry 4.0 are requiring engineers to have new skills and knowledge of systems and technology, all of which this apprenticeship provides.
+Manufacturing Engineering is a continually changing field where increasing competition, automation and industry 4.0 are requiring engineers to have new skills and knowledge of systems and technology, all of which are provided by this apprenticeship.

 Areas of study

-The final end point assessment will consist of a case studies presentation to showcase the work that you have completed during your apprenticeship and an Occupational Professional Discussion.
+The final End Point Assessment consists of a case study presentation to showcase the work that the learner has completed during their apprenticeship, as well as an Occupational Professional Discussion.

-The apprenticeship runs over three semesters throughout the year and students will typically be required to attend one day per week through semesters 1 and 2.
+The apprenticeship runs over three semesters throughout the year and learners are typically required to attend university one day per week through semesters 1 and 2.
 During semester 3, block delivery will take place over one or two 5-day periods.
-The rest of the time you will be in the workplace.
+The rest of the time learners are in the workplace.

-Modules will cover theory, practical and lab-based activity ensuring knowledge is embedded through experience and applied in industry-focused project work.
-You’ll be integrated with the wider Engineering community wherever possible to provide opportunities for collaboration and experience of working in other disciplines and specialisms.
+Modules cover theory, practical and lab-based activity, ensuring knowledge is embedded through experience and is applied in industry-focused project work.
+Learners are integrated with the wider Engineering learning community wherever possible, to provide opportunities for collaboration and experience of working in other disciplines and specialisms.

 Typically, the duration of this apprenticeship is 5 years.
 This duration may be reduced for a candidate with previous relevant experience and/or someone already part-qualified who may enter directly into Level 5 or 6.